Shackles (Praise You): Commercial performance

 "Shackles (Praise You)" became a top-40 hit in the United States, peaking at number 28 on the Billboard Hot 100 chart.
-The song was also a worldwide hit, reaching number five in the United Kingdom and number 17 in Ireland.
-Across mainland Europe, the song was a top-10 hit in Belgium, the Netherlands, and Norway.
-It also charted strongly in France, Poland, Sweden, and Switzerland, peaking within the top 20.
+The song was also a worldwide hit, reaching number five on the UK singles chart and number 17 on the Irish Singles Chart.
+Across mainland Europe, the song was a top-10 hit in Belgium, the Netherlands and Norway.
+It also charted strongly in France, Poland, Sweden and Switzerland, peaking within the top 20.
 In Australia, the song reached number two in September 2000 and was the highest-selling song of the year that did not reach the number-one spot, coming in at number 10 on Australia's year-end chart for 2000.